 Verstegen Spices & Sauces products are sourced worldwide.
 The family business asked Fairfood to trace the supply chain of Indonesian nutmeg from tree to plate, using blockchain.
-With the technology we were able to verify two claims made by Verstegen to their customers: good price & good quality.
-Right now, in the beta version of the interface, the journey of the nutmeg is being logged step-by-step.
+Using the technology we were able to verify two claims made by Verstegen to their customers: good price & good quality.
+It is all displayed for consumers to investigate on an online platform.

 Verstegen Spices & Sauces wants to invest in a sustainable and future-proof food system, with transparent and short chains.
 The family business actively builds relationships with all actors in their supply chains and wants to provide products of the best quality.